ABOUT

 • Age: 21+

-Leadership We look for leadership experience at other outdoor organizations, in education and in public service.
+Leadership We look for leadership experience at other outdoor organizations, in education, and in public service.
 Field staff at Outward Bound are passionate about their work with students and are skilled at finding varied ways to offer leadership opportunities and build rapport.

 Stamina Applicants must be sufficiently fit to participate in all course activities and maintain ample energy, strength, and focus to assist students with physical and emotional obstacles.
-Outward Bound courses challenge instructors with 18-mile hikes, 40-50 lb. backpacks, all-day and into the night paddles, sometimes uncooperative students, changing weather, and separation from friends and family.
+Outward Bound courses challenge instructors with long hikes, 40-50 lb. backpacks, all-day and into the night paddles, sometimes uncooperative students, changing weather, and separation from friends and family.

 Outdoor Technical Skills Our course areas are incredibly diverse, and we look for that same diversity in the technical skills of our instructional staff.
 We seek instructors with experience in at least one, if not multiple, of the following areas: backpacking, backcountry navigation, managing groups in hazardous weather, rock climbing, mountaineering, flatwater canoeing, whitewater canoeing, and sea kayaking.
 Most importantly, we look for and build upon a subtle, yet important skill: outdoor judgment -the ability to make a sound, safe decision under challenging circumstances.
 Logistics coordinators are not required to have the above technical skills, although outdoor experience is valuable.